Regular Expressions

 Match and extract text using regex

 Regular expressions (regex) are a standard, well-documented way to match and extract text.
-In the context of Event Orchestrations, you can use regex to determine event routing rules and define Event Fields.
+In the context of Event Orchestration, you can use regex to determine event routing rules and define Event Fields.
 In the context of PagerDuty email integrations, you can use regex to fine-tune your email filters and email management rules.

 You can use regex to modify the alert key to manage how alerts deduplicate.
 Regex can capture the full value of the matched text or a partial value by using a capture group.